.dmg

-DMG is a macOS disk image file used to distribute software — it mounts as a virtual drive on your desktop, typically containing an app you drag to your Applications folder.
+DMG is a macOS disk image used to distribute software — it mounts as a virtual drive containing the app you need to install.

 Use caution